 The most effective cable tray manufacturers run all four machine types in an integrated or semi-integrated setup, using the roll line for standard section output and the press brake for fittings, custom work, and rapid response to project requirements.
 Together, these machines deliver the combination of throughput, precision, and flexibility that the cable tray market demands in 2026.

-If you are planning a cable tray production line or evaluating equipment upgrades, contact Rucheng for machine recommendations matched to your tray types, material specifications, and production targets.
+If you are planning a cable tray production line or evaluating equipment upgrades, contact Rucheng for machine recommendations matched to your tray types, material specifications, drawings and production targets.

 Ready to Set Up Your Cable Tray Production Line?